sksq96/pytorch-summary/README.md

 ## Keras style `model.summary()` in PyTorch

 Keras has a neat API to view the visualization of the model which is very helpful while debugging your network.
 Here is a barebone code to try and mimic the same in PyTorch.
+The aim is to provide information complementary to, what is not provided by `print(your_model)` in PyTorch.

 ### Usage